talos-security/SEBASTiAn/README.md

 | **3.8**            | :heavy_check_mark:       | :warning:                | :heavy_check_mark:       |
 | **3.9** or greater | :heavy_check_mark:       | :warning:                | :heavy_check_mark:       |

-:warning: might work by installing `lief` package manually, since no stable prebuilt wheels are currently available.
+:warning: might work by installing `lief` package manually, since there is no stable prebuilt wheels are currently available.

 Run the following commands in the main directory of the project (`SEBEASTiAn/`) to install the needed dependencies: